ssoher/com.sarpersoher.ide.sublimetext/README.md

 # Requirements
 You must install the LSP and LSP-Omnisharp package for your installation of Sublime Text to be able to work with C# projects.
 That's all.

-# Known issues
-- Not tested on MacOS or Linux yet, I'm 99% it will fail on trying to open the project due to badly formed command line arguments.
-I will test and fix it asap.

 # Screenshot
 ![image](https://user-images.githubusercontent.com/4283979/200619168-3132de72-7844-436f-974b-7d6017e1c3e4.png)